yueyanglu/yueyanglu.github.io/index.md

 ---

 ### Research Interests
-My research primarily focuses on how ocean mesoscale eddies influece the distribution of tracers and how their effect can be related to large-scale circulation.
+My research primarily focuses on how ocean mesoscale eddies influence the tracer distributions and how this effect can be related to large-scale fields.
 I use theory and idealized and comprehensive numerical models of ocean circulation to tackle these problems.